SohrabN/PicrossServer/README.md

 * @Version 3.0

-This is the Picross server which can be used for connecting Picross clients togheter.
+This is the Picross server that can be used for connecting Picross clients together.